This Is What Love in Action Looks Like

-This Is What Love in Action Looks Like is an American documentary film directed by Morgan Jon Fox about a Memphis teenager who was sent to a controversial Christian program after telling his parents that he was gay.
+This Is What Love in Action Looks Like is a 2011 American documentary film directed by Morgan Jon Fox about a Memphis teenager who was sent to a controversial Christian program after telling his parents that he was gay.
 The film premiered in 2011, and is distributed by TLA Releasing.

 Synopsis

 In June 2005, a 16-year-old Tennessee boy, Zach Stark, posted a blog entry on his MySpace page, part of which included the following:

 Somewhat recently, as many of you know, I told my parents I was gay...
 Well today, my mother, father, and I had a very long "talk" in my room where they let me know I am to apply for a fundamentalist christian program for gays.
 They tell me that there is something psychologically wrong with me, and they "raised me wrong."
 I'm a big screw up to them, who isn't on the path God wants me to be on.
 So I'm sitting here in tears, joing [sic] the rest of those kids who complain about their parents on blogs - and I can't help it.

 Zach's parents were sending him to a controversial ex-gay program called Love In Action in Memphis.
 After friends of Zach, as well as several Memphis bloggers and activists became aware of his blog, an impassioned, nationwide protest began in support of the teen.
 As daily protests were staged outside the Love In Action campus, the controversy quickly became international news as the world counted down the days until the teen's release.
 The program's director, John Smid, believed that being gay was a choice, and that he himself was an ex-gay.
 The protestors outside, joined by former Love In Action clients, believed that the program was harmful.
 While Zach was still in the program, his father, Joe Stark, went on the Christian Broadcasting Network defending his decision.

 The film covers a six year span, and features in depth interviews with Zach, protestors, former Love In Action clients, as well as the organization's Executive director, John Smid.